Mentor Handbook

 Students who wish to have their transcript reflect their research apprenticeship should enroll in at least one unit.

-* Even if a student is NOT enrolling in units, he or she must still file a Learning Contract by Wednesday of the fourth week of classes.
+* Even if a student is NOT enrolling in units, they must still file a Learning Contract by Wednesday of the fourth week of classes.

 UGIS 192